Leobej/Simplira/doc/Simplira_Technical_Doc.md

 - password          VARCHAR, NOT NULL              -- hashed
 - full_name         VARCHAR, NOT NULL
 - avatar_url        VARCHAR, nullable
+- email_verified    BOOLEAN, NOT NULL, DEFAULT false
-- created_at        TIMESTAMP, NOT NULL
+- created_at        TIMESTAMPTZ, NOT NULL
-- updated_at        TIMESTAMP, NOT NULL
+- updated_at        TIMESTAMPTZ, NOT NULL
 ```

 ### RefreshToken